 Moving back to the UK

-So some of those expats are giving up and coming home.
-Carol Peett, a property finder at West Wales Property, says she’s had a surge of enquiries from people who want to move back.
-‘Often they’ve had to accept a reduced price for their property,’ she says.
+From 2017 onwards, many expats started to give up and come home.
+Carol Peett, a property finder at West Wales Property, said she had a surge of enquiries from people wishing to move back.
+‘Often they’ve had to accept a reduced price for their property,’ she said.
 ‘One client built a house himself, then sold for less than the build cost.’

 Citizenship is a big issue, and some expats are trying to gain nationality in their new homelands.